Most cases are mild, but they can be severe if the curvature begins to affect the heart and lungs.

-Water also provides resistance, which can work your muscles and improve endurance and flexibility.
-Swimming with scoliosis can help develop the muscles of the arms, legs and back, which could improve overall balance and muscle strength.
+Water also provides resistance, working your muscles and improving endurance and flexibility.
+Swimming with scoliosis can help develop the powers of the arms, legs, and back, which could enhance overall balance and muscle strength.

 Lumbar scoliosis can cause chronic back pain if left untreated.
 Swimming benefits those with lumbar scoliosis because it provides cooling water that improves the circulation of body tissues.

-In addition, swimming provides a form of stress relief and can help release tension, possibly reducing some chronic pain.
+In addition, swimming provides stress relief and can help release tension, possibly reducing some chronic pain.

-The person with lumbar scoliosis who wants to try to swim can find renewed energy and vigor, as well as a positive attitude and feelings of achievement.
+A person with lumbar scoliosis who wants to try to swim can find renewed energy and vigor and a positive attitude, and feelings of achievement.

 In addition, for those with severe lumbar scoliosis that affects the lungs, swimming competitively or for long distances can be difficult due to reduced lung capacity.

-Some types of swimming strokes can be difficult initially when using the back and arm muscles, but most people with lumbar scoliosis can swim, even with modified movements.
+Some swimming strokes can be brutal initially when using the back and arm muscles, but most people with lumbar scoliosis can swim, even with modified movements.

-Although swimming may be good for you if you have lumbar scoliosis, it does not change the shape of the spine.
-Treatments such as braces or surgery can help prevent further curvature of the spine and worsening of the condition.
+Although swimming may be good for you if you have lumbar scoliosis, it does not change the spine’s shape.
+Treatments such as braces or surgery can help prevent further curvature of the spine and worsen the condition.